Ritchie Valens: Tributes

 Another mural went up in 2012 at the intersection of Van Nuys Boulevard and Amboy Avenue, which was painted by Hector Ponce.
 A second one was painted in 2012 by Levi Ponce and is located on Van Nuys Boulevard and Telfair Avenue.
 A monument has also been built as a tribute.
 It was put on display in 2013, and is located at Ritchie Valens Park at 10731 Laurel Canyon Boulevard.

+On May 13, 2016, the 75th anniversary of Valens' birthday, the Los Angeles City Council declared May 13 "Ritchie Valens Day".

 A section of the Interstate 5 Freeway in the northeast San Fernando Valley has been named after Valens.
 The Ritchie Valens Memorial Highway is located between the 170 and 118 freeways.
 On August 25, 2018, a celebration was held in his honor to commemorate his legacy.
 The unveiling ceremony was held at Ritchie Valens Park, located at 10731 Laurel Canyon Boulevard in Pacoima.
 Replicas of the freeway sign were revealed at the celebration.
 The event was open to the public and free to attend.
 A few relatives of Valens played live performances as a tribute to the late singer.
 Leaders from the community and state gathered for the festivities.

-In May 2022, the United States Post Office in Pacoima, California named the post office in honor of Ritchie Valens.
+In May 2022, the United States Post Office in Pacoima, California was renamed the Ritchie Valens Post Office in honor of Valens.